 People dislike change.

-Even after all the necessary arguments have been put forward, there is generally at least some natural opposition which remains.
+Even after all the necessary arguments have been put forward, there is generally at least some natural opposition that remains.

-Humans are generally more motivated by avoiding losses than they are of making gains and improvements.
-It is much simpler to take no risks, retain the status quo as it is, than to alter it entirely.
+Humans are generally more motivated by avoiding losses than they are by making gains and improvements.
+It is much simpler to take no risks, retain the status quo as it is than to alter it entirely.

 Generally, when change is announced, individuals will be resistant to it – though this can change over time, with the correct encouragement.

-Resistance to Change is quite simply the force which needs to be overcome in order for the initiative to be successful.
+Resistance to Change is quite simply the force that needs to be overcome in order for the initiative to be successful.
 The product of the left three variables must be convincing and powerful enough to exceed the resistance to change of the business infrastructure, practices and individuals.

 Each different factor of the model is incredibly subjective, and therefore difficult to quantitatively evaluate.

 However, the model is only intended to serve as a rough model and guide to creating an effective and motivational change initiative.

 Each individual factor can be scored using surveys and questioning methods, or even simpler, through estimation of individual opinions and moods – especially Resistance to Change and Dissatisfaction.
-First Steps and Vision are both factors which lie directly under the control of those wishing to implement change, and can therefore be adjusted in response to any other factors.
+First Steps and Vision are both factors that lie directly under the control of those wishing to implement change, and can therefore be adjusted in response to any other factors.

 The equation is intentionally designed as a multiplication; this means, that if any individual factor on the left side, whether that be Dissatisfaction, Vision or First Steps, scores zero, the entire left side of the equation is entirely equal to zero and it will be impossible to implement the new initiative.

 All three of the factors must hold some weight in order to drive the change process onwards.

 The simplicity of the Change Equation is also its weakness.
-There are countless other factors which play a crucial role in the success of change initiatives.
+There are countless other factors that play a crucial role in the success of change initiatives.

 For example, change requires that the correct systems, structures and processes are in place.